Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 Therefore, it is not sufficient to defend your code against known vulnerabilities.
 You can think about smart contracts as mission-critical software, or software for embedded devices rather than a web application.

-- Determine the “bare minimum” that should go on-chain: use smart contracts only for the part that requires decentralization.
+- Determine the “bare minimum” that should be on-chain: use smart contracts only for the part that requires decentralization.
 - Keep your contracts simple and minimalistic: stick to strictly necessary functionality only.
   The more complexity you have in your contract, the larger the attack surface.
 - Explicit is better than implicit: it should be clear from the smart contract code what is happening.